 Fairfax City Schools and Fairfax County Public Schools are two separate school districts with two separate school boards.
 The City of Fairfax School Board represents Fairfax City residents.

 In 1962, a School Services Agreement (SSA) was entered with the two school boards.
-Under this agreement, FCPS is responsible for curriculum, staffing, transportation and school meals while the City of Fairfax is responsible for the management of the four city-owned school building facilities.
+Under this agreement, FCPS is responsible for curriculum, staffing, transportation, and school meals, while the City of Fairfax manages the four city-owned school building facilities.
 The City of Fairfax Schools pays an annual tuition bill to FCPS.

 City of Fairfax residents are represented by a five-member City school board.
 The City of Fairfax holds elections for the school board every two years.
 If you are a city resident, the city school board is your voice to FCPS.
-County residents vote for FCPS school board and city residents vote for City school board members.
+County residents vote for the FCPS school board, and city residents vote for City school board members.